SeraBig/replace-with-slack/README.md

 and then restart your desktop slack client.

 ## Versions of Slack
-This has only been tested against Slack 4.3.3.
+This has only been tested against Slack 4.4.1.
 If the major version is different it may no longer work.
+Previous versions of Slack are tagged to be functional in the repo, including: 4.3.3.

 ## Updating Slack
 After slack has updated, re-run the install script.